minhn02/PlanningInterpretability/README.md

 ```
 python viplanner/viplanner/depth_reconstruct.py
 ```
-NOTE: this seems to run out of memory on Macs, it is also avaiable to download here: https://drive.google.com/file/d/1RnQFUz468x2i9e_V1y9PV5hJz6TYA3f3/view?usp=sharing.
+NOTE: this seems to run out of memory on Macs, it is also available to download here: https://drive.google.com/file/d/1RnQFUz468x2i9e_V1y9PV5hJz6TYA3f3/view?usp=sharing.

 After downloading drop this in the `carla` folder